zhullyb/monyhar/monyhar/chrome/browser/android/examples/custom_tabs_client/testing_with_chromium.md

 ## Building

-These instruction assume that you have already built Chromium for Android.
-If not, instructions for building Chromium for Android are [here](/docs/android_build_instructions.md).
+These instruction assume that you have already built Monyhar for Android.
+If not, instructions for building Monyhar for Android are [here](/docs/android_build_instructions.md).
 Details below assume that the build is setup in out/Default.